Healthy Recipes Blog

 Serving Suggestions

-Since I roast the zucchini in a 450°F oven, I like to serve it with a main course I can bake in the same oven, such as:
+Since I roast the zucchini in a 450°F oven, I like to serve it with a main course I can bake in the same oven, such as any of the following:

 • Baked chicken breast